lijubjohn/cassandra_study/cql.md

            ...
 PRIMARY KEY (country, firstname, lastname, gender, rank);
 InvalidRequest: Error from server: code=2200 [Invalid query] message="Primary key column 'firstname' is required to be filtered by 'IS NOT NULL'"

--- wrong
-CREATE MATERIALIZED VIEW cyclist_name_mv_1
-AS SELECT age , country
-FROM  cyclist_name
-WHERE firstname is not null and lastname is not null and country is not null and gender is not null and rank is not null PRIMARY KEY (country, firstname, lastname, gender, rank);

 -- correct
 cqlsh:cycling> CREATE MATERIALIZED VIEW cyclist_name_mv_1
            ...
 AS SELECT age , country